-Winter in Banff?
-Visiting Banff in the winter means we must be crazy, or we really really love to snowboard, as Lake Louise and Banff Sunshine are easily two of the best ski resorts in North America.
-Instead of heading to the beaches of the Caribbean or Southeast Asia we decided to spend our winter tackling mountains with snowboards strapped to our feet.
+In addition, Lake Louise and Banff Sunshine are easily two of the best ski resorts in North America.
+Instead of heading to the beaches of the Caribbean or Southeast Asia, we decided to spend our winter tackling mountains with snowboards strapped to our feet.

 If you decide to make your way to Banff in the winter these are some of the best things to do.
 In this guide, we break down the best things to do in Banff in the winter, where to eat in Banff, and also a ski guide to SkiBig3.

 Things to do in Banff in the Winter